meklon101/tactical-shadow-rat/README.md

 Get Hash Button: Calculates and returns the SHA-256 checksum of logs.txt.

 TERMINATE Button: Sends a graceful termination command to shutdown the remote agent process.

-⚠️ Disclaimer
-Educational and Authorized Testing Only

-This software is created solely for educational purposes, architecture research, and authorized security assessments.
-Deploying or executing this tool against systems without explicit, mutual written authorization is strictly prohibited.